Can I get a credit card with bad credit?

 What’s the easiest card to get with bad credit?

-People with bad credit may generally find it easier to get approved for a secured card.
-A secured card like the Capital One Platinum Secured credit card can be a great option for people who are establishing or rebuilding their credit.
+People with bad credit may find it easier to get approved for a secured credit card.
+A secured card, like the Platinum Secured credit card, can be a great option for people who are establishing or building credit.

-Can I get a credit card with a 500 credit score?
+What credit card can I get with a 500 credit score?

-Is it legal for issuers to charge higher interest rates for people with bad credit?
+Is it legal for card issuers to charge higher interest rates for people with bad credit?

 Key takeaways: Credit cards for bad credit

 If you have low credit scores, you might find that your credit card options are limited.
 But finding a card that works for you and getting approved is still possible.
-With responsible use, a credit card can help you reestablish your credit and improve your credit scores over time.
-And that opens the door for better cards in the future.
+With responsible use, a credit card can help you build your credit and improve your credit scores over time.
+And that could open the door for better cards in the future.

-- Check for pre-approval offers with no risk to your credit score.
+Check for pre-approval offers with no risk to your credit scores.

-- Earn unlimited 1.5% cash back on every purchase, every day with Quicksilver.
+Earn unlimited 1.5% cash back on every purchase, every day, with a cash back credit card.